FauthD/amlogic-u-boot-scripts/README.md

 ### boot.scr
 This script is executed by the the U-Boot (from u-boot.ext).
 It looks up kernel, ramdisk and device tree from uEnv.txt and loads them into memory.
 Finally it calls the booti command to start the kernel.
-# CoreElec
-Uses 3 scripts:
-- aml_autoscript
-- cfgload
-- config.ini (I am not sure how this is loaded.
-Only contains comments anyway)

-You need to copy one of the *.dtb files to dtb.img.
-### Caution: Running CoreElec will prevent to install Armbian.
-You can read a reflash of the NAND with the original image is required to fix this.
-Fortunatelly it is easier than that.
-Just delete the variable "BootFromSD".
-Reseting the U-Boot environment with default values should help as well:

-	defenv
-	saveenv
-	reboot

 # How to get sources of the scripts
 The executable scripts contain a binary header with a checksum followed by the text of the script.
 That allows to use a hex editor like ghex to extract the script text.
+I did that for you already.

 Armbian contains the sources additionally to the binary versions.
 So there it is easy to get them.

+# Where to find the button for the "toothpick" method?
+With some devices this button sits just behind the audio outlet and can be accessed by this hole with a plastic or wooden toothpick.

+Some other devices have a very small hole for a paper clip.
+On the TX3 this small hole sits between USB2 and audio outlet.

+Press only gentle, you can feel the button spring.